Which paperless office solution is best for you? To help you decide, we asked several experts in different industries to weigh in.

 Paperless Office Software for HR Purposes

-Speaking of HR: If you’ve got a resume, cover letter, references, and other files you’d like to combine to a single, orderly application document, be sure to check out Smallpdf’s Merge PDF tool.
+Speaking of HR: If you’ve got a resume, cover letter, references, and other files you’d like to combine into a single, orderly application document, be sure to check out Smallpdf’s Merge PDF tool.

 Paperless Office Software for Collaboration

-In contrast, CEO of Test Prep Insight John Ross uses Drawboard PDF: ‘To help save trees and work efficiently while being remote, we use Drawboard PDF and love it.
-Rather than printing out full Word documents and PDF files on paper, then marking them up the old school way with red pens, highlighters and pencils, we use Drawboard PDF.
-This tool allows us to markup PDFs on our computer with digital pens, highlighters, shapes and comments.
+In contrast, CEO of Test Prep Insight John Ross uses Drawboard PDF: “To help save trees and work efficiently while being remote, we use Drawboard PDF and love it.
+Rather than printing out full Word documents and PDF files on paper and then marking them up the old-school way with red pens, highlighters, and pencils, we use Drawboard PDF.
+This tool allows us to markup PDFs on our computer with digital pens, highlighters, shapes, and comments.
 We do this for all of our written files, marketing content, infographics, and any other materials that need revision.
-Our whole team uses a Microsoft Surface, and Drawboard allows us to take any PDF file and mark it up just like it was on paper.
-This has been a godsend since going remote last March.
+Our whole team uses Microsoft Surfaces, and Drawboard allows us to take any PDF file and mark it up just like it was on paper.
+This has been a godsend since going remote in 2021.
 I don’t know how we could share hardcopy markups, short of scanning them and attaching massive files to emails.
 Drawboard saves us that massive inefficiency and also allows the team to collaborate simultaneously on one file, which is awesome.
-This adds one more layer of productivity and efficiency, which I love.’
+This adds one more layer of productivity and efficiency, which I love.”

-Did you know that you can use Smallpdf’s Edit PDF tool to mark up documents, too?
+Did you know that you can use Smallpdf’s Edit PDF tool to markup documents, too?
+It’s got a ton of editing features for your team to process files at every stage from draft to final version.
 Better still, it’s completely free to use up to twice a day, every day.
 So go ahead and give it a try!

 Paperless Office Software for Financial Purposes